sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/Raw Sales Plot.png)

-Our *total sales* plot appears to exhibit a slight positive trend over time—something our store owner would surely hope for!
+Our *total sales* plot exhibits a slight positive trend over time.
 We can observe signs of seasonality in our data with sales spiking at various times of the year.
-This is expected since shopping habits typically shift with the changing seasons.
+This can be expected as shopping habits typically shift with holidays and seasons.

-A time series is considered *stationary* if it maintains a constant mean and variance over time.
-Oftentimes, attempting to forecast a non-stationary time series will result in inaccurate predictions.
-This is because the forecasting model will struggle to detect underlying patterns like trends and seasonality in the data.
-For the reasons mentioned above, the likelihood of our time series being non-stationary is quite high.
-We can use the *Autocorrelation Function* (ACF) and *Partial Autocorrelation Function* (PACF) to test for stationarity.
-The ACF will measure how data points in a time series are correlated with each other over different lag times.
-The PACF will measure the correlation of the time series with its own lagged values, excluding the effects of intermediate lags.
-In the graphs of the ACF and PACF, a stationary time series will typically show a rapid decline in correlation as the lag increases.
+A time series is considered *stationary* if its mean and variance remain constant over time.
+When traditional models are used to forecast a non-stationary time series, their predictions often lack reliability.
+This is because they struggle to detect underlying patterns in the data, like trends and seasonality.
+For this reason, it's quite likely our time series is non-stationary.
+We will use an *Autocorrelation Function* (ACF) and *Partial Autocorrelation Function* (PACF) to test for stationarity in the data.
+The ACF measures how data points in our time series are correlated with each other over different lag times.
+The PACF measures the correlation of the time series with its own lagged values, excluding the effects of intermediate lags.
+Typically, graphing the ACF and PACF of a stationary time series will show a rapid decline in correlation as the lag increases.
 This rapid decline indicates that past values have little influence on future values beyond a certain point.

 Let's take a look at the ACF and PACF plots of our raw timeseries.